-Moreover, Staff's current position contradicts Staff's own prior conclusions.
+Moreover, Staff's current position is inconsistent with Staff's own prior conclusions to the contrary.
 For example, in its March 9, 2005, Staff Report, Staff concluded, on the topic of "Compatibility, Scale, and Concentration of density in Creole Gulch area" that the "current Treasure Hill CUP plans comply with the cluster concept, which was the preferred alternative, as approved with the Sweeney MPD."
 (March 9, 2005 Staff Report, p.
 14 (emphasis in original).)
-Unlike the current Staff Reports, which suggest that Staff believes it is writing on a blank slate, the March 9, 2005, Staff Report and others recognize that Staff must analyze the CUP criteria in the context of the findings and determinations of the SPMP Approval.
-Staff's current analysis contradicts the findings and conclusions set forth in the SPMP Approval without any explanation.

-The July 13, 2016, Staff Report's position on compliance with the General Plan fails to account for the prior findings of the SPMP Approval or Staff's own prior reports, and it fails to explain why the development proposed by CUP Application is no longer compatible, when Staff found it to be compatible in 1986 and again in 2005.
-Absent from the July 13, 2016, Staff Report is any explanation for the Staff's departure from its prior conclusions in 2005 that the CUP application fully complied with the applicable General Plan.
+The Staff Report fails to account for the prior findings of the SPMP Approval or its own prior Staff Reports, and it fails to explain why the development proposed by CUP Application is no longer compatible, when Staff found it to be compatible in 1986 and again in 2005.

+Notably absent from the Staff Report dated July 13, 2016, is any explanation for the Staff's departure from its prior conclusions in 2005 that the CUP application fully complied with the applicable General Plan.
 Reaching directly contradictory conclusions without providing any explanation or rationale for the change in position is the textbook definition of arbitrary and capricious action.

-2.3 Staff's Current Conclusions about General Plan Compliance Fail to Take Into Account the History of the Project and the SPMP Approval.
+2.3 The Current Staff's Conclusions About General Plan Compliance Fails to Take Into Account the History of the Project and the SPMP Approval.

-Staff's current position on General Plan compliance ignores the context and history of the project.
-As the Applicant has outlined and summarized throughout these proceedings, in order to fully understand the current CUP Application and the reasons it should be granted, it is vital to understand that context and history.
+Staff's current approach to General Plan compliance suggests that the parties are writing on a blank slate, absent any context or history.
+But as the Applicant has outlined and summarized throughout these proceedings, in order to fully understand the current CUP Application and the reasons it should be granted, it is vital to understand the history of the project.